yuchingho/University/3) UWS Third Year/2) Semester One - HTML5 & JavaScript Games Programming/Assessment/README.md

-Made in 2017, Bubble Aliens is a short serious game designed to teach people about hydrocarbons, cracking and fractional distillation and their uses.
+Made in 2017, 3rd Year, Bubble Aliens is a short serious game designed to teach people about hydrocarbons, cracking and fractional distillation and their uses.
 Through repetitive gameplay the player will learn what each hydrocarbon can be used for.

 The game is endless, competing to get the highest score.
 There are several bugs - collision handling sometimes messes up, text sprites aren't destroyed correctly, sounds overlap, and a major bug of which bubbles don't reset correctly until it's been popped again and thus the same unit can spawn multiple times.